sheleoni/sheleoni/README.md

 - 👋 Hi, I’m @sheleoni
 - 👀 I’m interested in using code to make creative language learning happen.
-- 🌱 I’m currently learning CSS, JS and moving on to React...
+- 🌱 I’m currently creating projects with Vue JS, (Vanilla) JS, CSS and HTML.
-- 💞️ I’m looking to collaborate on any interesting projects that relates to education and tech...
+- 💞️ I’m looking to collaborate on any interesting projects that relate to education and tech.

 <!---
 sheleoni/sheleoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.